hnmn/termux-rootfs/termux-rootfs/data/data/com.termux/files/usr/share/riscvemu/README.txt

 Quick Start
 ==============================================================================

-Place your rootfs for RISC-V Linux here.
-Note that file name of the rootfs image must be 'riscv-linux.img'.
+Place your rootfs for RISC-V Linux here and adjust path to it in riscvemu.cfg.

 Then you can run command 'riscv-linux'.